mtumilowicz/groovy258-dsl-closure-workshop/README.md

 ## state machine
 finite-state machine (FSM)
+    * it is a model of computation based on a hypothetical machine made of one or more states
+        * only one single state of this machine can be active at the same time
+        * machine has to switch from one state to another in order to perform different actions
     * is a mathematical model of computation
     * is an abstract machine that can be in exactly one of a finite number of states at any given time
         * abstract machine is a theoretical model of a computer hardware or software system